Consensys/gnark/README.md

 Depending on the topology of your circuit(s), you'll need from 1 to 2GB of RAM per million constraint.
 Algorithms are very memory intensive, so hyperthreading won't help.
-Many physical cores will help, but at a point, throughput (constraints per second) scaling is not linear.
+Many physical cores will help, but at a point, throughput per core is decreasing.